home-assistant/home-assistant.io/source/projects/private-voice-assistant/index.markdown

 ## Setting up a Home Assistant voice assistant

 1. Set up text-to-speech in Home Assistant Cloud.
-   * Once the pipeline is further developed, the cloud won't be necessary.
-It will be possible to process speech locally.
+   * Once the pipeline is further developed, it will be possible to process speech locally, without Home Assistant Cloud.
+However, especially on less performant devices, the experience will be better when using Home Assistant Cloud.
    * Go to {% my cloud title="**Settings** > **Home Assistant Cloud**" %}.
    * If you have multiple Home Assistance instances running, make sure you are not logged in to Home Assistance Cloud on another instance.
    * On your current instance, log in to your Home Assistant Cloud.